Prince's pop life, song by song, in chronological order.

 Prince with the BMW in which he and Albert Magnoli had their fateful chat, 1983; photo stolen from Neon Rendezvous.

-Somewhere in the estimated 100 songs Magnoli took back with him to Los Angeles was “I Would Die 4 U”: a razor-sharp slice of synth-gospel inspired, the director claimed, by a real event from Prince’s childhood.
+Somewhere in the estimated 100 songs Magnoli took back to L.A. with him was “I Would Die 4 U”: a razor-sharp slice of synth-gospel inspired, the director claimed, by a real event from the star’s childhood.
 “Prince told me that his father had said one time, ‘I would die for you,’” Magnoli recalled to sessionographer Duane Tudahl.
-“I think that he mentioned that to me; it was in the song, and somehow I knew that this was something they had visited a long time ago” (Tudahl 2018 96).
-Whether this was something Prince actually shared or more of the director’s famous intuition, the line made it into Magnoli’s draft of Purple Rain, capping off a scene in which the Kid’s parents burst into his bedroom in the middle of a violent domestic dispute.
+“I think that he mentioned that to me; it was in the song, and somehow I knew that this was something they had visited a long time ago.”3 Whether this was a story Prince actually shared or more of the director’s famous intuition, the line made it into Magnoli’s draft of Purple Rain, capping off a scene in which the Kid’s parents burst into his bedroom in the middle of a violent domestic dispute.

 To Magnoli’s credit, the scene bears a strong resemblance to one Prince recounts in his unfinished 2016 memoir: “One night eye remember hearing them arguing & it got physical,” he writes.
 “At some point my mother crashed in2 my bedroom and grabbed me.
 She was crying but managed a smile & said, ‘Tell Ur father 2 b nice 2 me.’
-She held me up as a buffer so that he wouldn’t fight with her anymore” (Prince 2019 97).
-What isn’t supported by the memoir–nor, for that matter, in the finished movie–is the sexually-charged moment Magnoli writes between Prince and his mother, where she gives him one of her earrings and draws a beauty mark on her face to match his, turning them into mirror images.
+She held me up as a buffer so that he wouldn’t fight with her anymore.”4 What isn’t supported by the memoir–nor, for that matter, in the finished movie–is the sexually-charged moment Magnoli writes between Prince and his mother, where she gives him one of her earrings and draws a beauty mark on her face to match his, turning them into mirror images.
 But here, too, there’s a curious intimacy: It’s the only scene in the screenplay where Prince’s real-life childhood nickname, “Skipper,” is used.

 It’s not a very cloaked lyric.
 It says what it says.
 [Prince is] saying he is Jesus.